My rating: 3 of 5 stars

 The dirty nurse, Experience…

-I don’t mean this as the slight that the proud Sontag would no doubt take it as, but these quotations are the most brilliant thing in Regarding the Pain of Others.
+I don’t mean this as the slight that the proud Sontag would no doubt hear in it, but these quotations are the most brilliant thing in Regarding the Pain of Others.
 First, we have the tension between moral seriousness and aesthetic irony exemplified by the juxtaposition of two opposite 19th-century poets, a French immoralist and an English sentimentalist.
 Yet the puzzlingly brief quotations from each poet reverse their presumed positions.
-We would expect Queen Victoria’s favorite poet to be writing odes to the vanquished (e.g., “The Charge of the Light Brigade”) and the decadent Frenchman to be fantasizing about dirty nurses, yet Sontag gives us the reverse: Tennyson the aesthete and Baudelaire the moralist.
+We would expect Queen Victoria’s favorite poet to be writing odes to the vanquished (e.g., “The Charge of the Light Brigade”) and the decadent, satanic Frenchman to be fantasizing about dirty nurses or corrupt suckling, yet Sontag gives us the reverse: Tennyson the aesthete and Baudelaire the moralist.

 If you would like to support my work, you might please buy, read, and review Portraits and Ashes or The Ecstasy of Michaela (or even just pledge via email to exchange a free ebook for an honest public review).
 Thanks!